 Customers can make payments at the Library or on the Library website.
 In person at the Library, customers may use a Visa or MasterCard credit or debit card, check, cash, or Apple Pay.
 On the Library’s website, customers may use a Visa or MasterCard credit or debit card.

 Renewals are allowed only if there are no holds on an item.

 Materials may be renewed online by going to “My Library Account” on the Library website.

 To renew materials by phone, call the 24-hour automated renewal line at 650-940-1015.
 This automated line cannot renew items that are overdue.
-For staff-assisted telephone renewals, please call the Library at 650-903-6337 during business hours.
+For staff-assisted telephone renewals, please call the Library at 650-903-6336 during open hours.

-To avoid fines, items must be returned on or before their due date.
 The Library provides three automated return stations which supply receipts.
-Customers can return Library materials at these returns and obtain a receipt if desired.
 The return inside the Library is available during the Library’s open hours.
-The walk-up return is located at the front of the Library on Franklin Street and is available 24 hours.
+The walk-up return is located at the front of the Library on Franklin Street and is available 24 hours a day.
 The drive-up return is located in the Library underground parking garage and is available during the garage open hours.
 When the walk-up and drive-up returns are not available, the manual book drop at the front of the Library may be used.

 The Library allows customers to request materials or place a hold on any item except reference materials, current issues of magazines, and items from the Friends of the Library collection.
 There is no charge for placing holds.
+Items will be held for seven days.
+A fine of $1 will be charged if a hold is not picked up or cancelled.
 A maximum of 15 current holds, including LINK+, are allowed for each cardholder.